psaikido/hugle.uk/content/prose/thesium/170-perception.md

 things had no 'essence' and were simply an assemblage of parts that were annihilated at their ends.
 Some philosophers called them the 'nihilists'.

-There had been centuries of struggle between the two and this struggle had dismantled any central mythos.
-Kronos thought of this conflict as just the playing out of the three poisons and the source of all the instabilities that had ensued.
+The struggle between the two had gone on for millenia.
 He chuckled when he recalled a phrase from an ancient sage he had co-opted - science was "true but not good", religion was "good but not true"!
+Each side seemed blind to their own shadow.
+To Kronos it was equally valid to see patterns between things, to look for sameness, to seek a unifying vision, and to focus on differences, to break things down into their components, to separate and define.
+The unifiers just went one step too far and extrapolated out a 'divine essence'.
+The separators overlooked the need for a mythos.
+The death of meaning eventually lead to the death of society.

 They were strangely alike in so many ways and yet so utterly opposed.
 Both with the unshakeable belief in their own 'rightness', both with a tendency to